blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 To work with Pyxel and follow the examples in this post, first create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) and install Pyxel in that environment.
 Then, install the Pyxel example files so you can re-use some of the assets from the examples in this tutorial.
 Execute the following commands [^2]:

 [^2]: I use a PC running Linux in all the examples.
-If you are using a Mac or a PC, you will use [slightly different commands](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) to launch Python or to activate a Python virtual environment
+If you are using a Mac or a PC, you will use [slightly different commands](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) to launch Python or to activate a Python virtual environment on your computer.

 ```bash
 $ mkdir learn_pyxel